Harvey Ferrero: Early life and education

 Harvey Joe Ferrero was born in Detroit, Michigan, on January 24, 1934, to Italian immigrants.
 His father was a factory worker who worked on battleship guns during World War 2.
 In his junior high school education, Ferrero took mechanical and architectural drawing classes.
 He later attended Cass Technical High School where he participated in Building and Drafting classes, which developed into the basis of his trade knowledge.
 Ferrero later chose Lawrence Technological University as an affordable alternative to the University of Michigan.

 There were a variety of architects and designers that influenced Ferrero's architectural style.
 The dean of the college of engineering at that time, Doctor Earl Pellerin was inspirational for Ferrero as he also shared a passion for architectural graphics.
 Frank Lloyd Wright lectured at the university while Ferrero was still attending, providing another influence for Ferrero's design style.
 Ferrero commented on his opinion of Frank Lloyd Wright at the time as: “I thought, eh, Mies is okay.
 Corbeau, eh, he is alright, but this Wright guy really knows what’s happening...”.
 Ferrero also had the opportunity to see Bruce Goff lecture at Lawrence, who would become another major influencer to Ferrero's design sense later in life.
-He graduated from Lawrence Technological University with a Bachelors of Architectural Engineering in 1955.
+He graduated from Lawrence Technological University with a Bachelor of Architectural Engineering in 1955.